 Your GP may take a small sample of your affected skin cells.

-The sample will be sent to a laboratory to be tested in order to identify the exact type of fungi that is causing your infection.
-This will help them to prescribe the most appropriate treatment.
+The sample will be sent to a laboratory to find out what type of fungus is causing your infection.
+This will help them decide the best treatment.
+Your GP may prescribe a steroid cream and antifungal tablets.

-They may also refer you to a skin specialist called a dermatologist for more tests and treatment if needed.
-Your GP may also prescribe a steroid cream and anti-fungal tablets.
+They may also refer you to a skin specialist (dermatologist) for more tests and treatment.

-To treat athlete's foot and prevent it returning:
+There are things you can do yourself to treat athlete's foot and stop it returning:

 Do